coli-saar/tracl/main.typ

 and `citeg` corresponds to their `citeposs`.

 The citation commands are defined by Pergamon.
 If you split your paper across multiple source files, you must therefore `#import` Pergamon in each of them.
-If the citation commands are all the tracl-related functions you need in a source file, it's okay to `#import` only Pergamon and not tracl itself.